danielgroves/danielgroves.net/adventures-photography/_posts/2016-04-03-wind-rain-mountains.md

 This is only a small subset of the images captured during the trip.
 Keep an eye on my [Facebook][facebook], [Twitter][twitter] and [Instagram][instagram] accounts for more over the coming weeks.

+If you're interested in the gear I use for shoots like this, checkout my recent post [_Gear for a Landscape and Adventure Photographer_][gear].

 ## Locations

 Most of the locations I shot during this trip are easily accessible.
 Those featured in this article are presented on the map below.